Halsu/halsu-plugins-for-streaming/README.md

 Standard choke/dilate control.
 - **Higher values**: Dilates (expands) the alpha matte.
-- **Lower values**: Erodes (chokes) the alpha matte.
+- **Lower values**: Erodes (shrinks) the alpha matte.

 ---

-### Alpha Blur
+### Alpha Expansion Blur

 Softens the alpha channel.
 Use this to blend sharp key edges into the background for a more natural look.
+The blur is limited to the expanded / dilated alpha bounds.

 ---

+### Alpha Blur

+Softens the alpha channel.
+The blur is not limited to alpha bounds, and may thus crete an outside halo.

+---

 ### Median Alpha

 A spatial filter that removes isolated pixels or small holes without blurring the entire edge.
-Ideal for cleaning up noisy chroma keys.
+Used e.g. for cleaning up noisy chroma keys.

 ---